swcarpentry/git-novice/05-sshkeys.md

 ![GitHub SSH Keys panel](img/github-ssh-keys.png)

 Name your key something whatever you like, and paste the contents of your clipboard into the **Key** text box.
-It should look something like this.

 ![GitHub Add SSH Key](img/github-add-ssh-key.png)